spider-themes/eazydocs/readme.txt

 6. Share button to share the docs via all possible ways

 == Changelog ==

+= v2.5.3 (14 September 2024) =
+New: Added a secondary title option for long titles, allowing you to display a shorter title in the left sidebar.
+New: Added an option to show/hide the main title on single pages via 'EazyDocs > Settings > General'.
+Fixed: User access issue with settings customizer options
+Fixed: Shortcode block settings issue fixed
+Fixed: The 'Prev' button at the bottom of the content page were not working
+Fixed: Empty meta fields creation issue resolved
+Fixed: Removed data-bs-spy attribute to fix Docy tab active state issue
+Tweaked: Ul, Ol design improved
+Tweaked: Wrong escaping removed
+Tweaked: Removed settings link from admin bar
+Tweaked: Added some CSS for rtl
+Tweaked: Tags based result display in search result
+Tweaked: Promax notice added for subscription & selected comment feature
+Tweaked: Search Elementor widget level text locked "popular" with pro

 = v2.5.2 (11 August 2024) =
 New: Added a Switcher in the (Settings > Doc Single > General > Full Excerpt) for showing full excerpt in the parent doc page